-More information on this and other titles from Universal Pictures is available online now at:
+Black Adam is available on 4K UHD/BD combo pack, Blu-ray, and DVD.
+More information on this and other cinematic offerings from DC is available at:

 To keep up with the latest entertainment reviews and news, go online to https://www.facebook.com/philspicks and “Like” it.
 Fans can always keep up with the latest entertainment reviews and news in the Phil’s Picks blog at https://philspicks.wordpress.com.